 For decades, POS was treated as disposable checkout infrastructure—installed, ignored, then replaced every few years.
 That assumption no longer holds.
 Today the POS estate connects transactions, product data, store systems, self-checkout—and increasingly AI tools deployed on the shop floor, making architecture a strategic decision.

-Why POS architecture is now strategic
+Why POS architecture is changing:

 Refresh cycles are becoming financially obsolete